Three types of scholarships are available to students:

 - Outside scholarship opportunities: Sponsored by various sources like affiliate partners, exchange partners, and scholarship search databases.

-You can find more information about scholarships here.
+You can find more information on the scholarships main page here.

 Yes, OGE and Learning Abroad scholarships are the same thing.
 Learning Abroad is a part of the Office for Global Engagement (OGE), so OGE scholarships are selected and awarded to students by a Scholarship Committee within Learning Abroad.